Skip to Content

 Instagram: @shyladog19

-A German Shepherd Great Pyrenees mix does shed.
-They are heavy shedders considering that both parents shed a lot all year long.
+A German Shepherd Great Pyrenees is a heavy shedder, considering both parents shed a lot all year.
 Also, like their parents, Germanees dogs will blow their coats in fall and spring to adapt to the extreme temperatures of the hot and cold seasons.

 Because of their heavy shedding, the Great Pyrenees German Shepherd mix will require frequent brushing.
 Coat brushing should be done at least twice every week or more frequently, especially in the high-shedding seasons.